jenkins-infra/jenkins-codeql/jenkins/java/ql/src/WebMethodMissingPermissionCheck.md

 ## Why is this a problem?

-This is problem if the method returns private information, or has side effects.
+This is problem if the method returns private information, or has side effects, as anyone with only basic access to Jenkins can access the web method directly.

 ## Next Steps